Thinking of moving? Take your house with you

 Thus the journey begins.
 As the truck crawls along a designated route, a small army of professionals accompanies the parade.
 Workers from the utility companies shimmy up poles to move wires.
 Movers push tree branches out of the way and neighbors stare from their porches.

 While the novelty may never get old, it's a job that makes businesses in the industry proud.
-"It's a wonderful way to recycle and preserving the historic integrity is so important," says Brett Schulz, owner of highly rated Brett Schulz Architect, who often works with house movers in Portland, Ore.
+"It's a wonderful way to recycle and preserving the historic integrity is so important," says Brett Schulz, owner of highly rated Brett Schulz Architect, who often works with house movers in Portland, Oregon.
 "It's a challenge, but I like suiting up for the challenge."